xmos/sw_usb_audio/app_usb_aud_xk_316_mc/README.rst

-XMOS xCORE-AI USB Audio
+XMOS xcore.ai USB Audio
 =======================

 :scope: Example
 :description: USB Audio application for xCORE-AI MC Audio
 :keywords: USB, UAC
-:boards: XCORE-AI MC AUDIO (rev 1.0)
+:boards: XK-AUDIO-316-MC

 Overview
 ........

-The firmware provides a high-speed USB Audio device designed to be compliant to version 2.0 of the USB Audio Class Specification based on the XMOS AI device.
+The firmware provides a high-speed USB Audio device designed to be compliant to version 2.0 of the USB Audio Class Specification based on the xcore.ai device.

 Key Features
 ............

-The app_usb_aud_xk_316_mc application is designed to run on the xCORE-AI MC Audio Board in.
+The app_usb_aud_xk_316_mc application is designed to run on the xcore.ai Multichannel Audio Board.
 It uses the XMOS USB Audio framework to implement a USB Audio device with the following key features:

 - USB Audio Class 1.0/2.0 Compliant